gwu-libraries/sfm-ui/about/index.md

 * let users authorize SFM to collect data from those accounts, keywords, searches, and related web resources on those users' behalf
 * use
-a set of carefully managed processes to crawl, collect, and store this data, recording its actions in detail
+a set of carefully managed processes to harvest, collect, and store this data, recording its actions in detail
-* make collected information and metadata about crawls available to users, who may extract, filter, and export these to formats appropriate to their work.
+* make collected information and metadata about harvests available to users, who may extract, filter, and export these to formats appropriate to their work.

 SFM is designed around these key requirements: